-Little CMS fast float plugin
+Little CMS Plugins

 Plugin Logo

-What it does this piece of software?
+What does this piece of software do?

 Little CMS floating point plug-in accelerates 8 bit and floating point color transforms, and adds some other features: